 Because V1 is so heavily convoluted, isotropic voxels must be used.

 The visual cortex has the longest arterial arrival times compared to any other cortical area.
 Hence the inflow-effects (see also section of inflow effects here) are relatively easy to avoid.

-However, we still saw some occurrences of inflow effects.
+However, in some participants, we still saw some isolated occurrences of inflow effects.
 Since inflowing blood magnetization is in equilibrium, the contaminated voxels are very bright.
 In my personal experience this could happen when participants have an unfortunate head position.
 It helps when they have their chin on their chest.

 These inflow effects of large arterial vessels are usually not very challenging in fMRI.
 1.)
-They can be easily identifies and removed.
+They can be easily identified based on raw EPI signal intenities and removed.
 2.)
 These voxels are refilled with fresh blood with activation and rest conditions.
 So, they do not contaminate the functional contrast.

-To be on the save side, I would advise a inversion-pulse phase skip of 30% and a inversion pulse amplitude above 90% (if SAR allows).
+To be on the safe side, I would advise a inversion-pulse phase skip of 30% and a inversion pulse amplitude above 90% (if SAR allows).

 We had good experiences with the following two protocols:

 - Tilted axial, phase encoding direction A>>P, 0.8×0.8×1 mm resolution, PF 6/8, with 8 iterations POCS, 22 slices, TE 24ms, TR = 2296, strong fat sat, phase skip 30, FLASH GRAPPA 3 in plane.